TIERS/scalable-mav-swarm-with-ros2-batman-uwb/README.md

 1. Download the UWB firmware for the DWM1001-Dev modules from `TODO`
 2. You can find implementation details and configuration instructions at []

+## Thanks

+- Parts of this repo are based on awesome work to support ROS2 in the E-Puck robot [cyberbotics/epuck_ros2](https://github.com/cyberbotics/epuck_ros2)

+- The tello driver is based on a minimalized version from [clydemcqueen/tello_ros](https://github.com/clydemcqueen/tello_ros)

+## Contact

+If you have any questions or comments feel free to write to `jopequ@utu.fi`.